SukritSethi/RaceGame/README.md

 # RaceGame

-This game was made following a Udemy course on 2D game Development.
+Basic 2D unity game about drving around in a neighbourhood.
+Uses 2D colliders